bclerico/pdsnd_github/README.md

 BikeShare

 ### Description
-This project analyzes bike share data.
+This project analyzes bike share data from Chicago, New York City, and Washington.

 ### Files used
 some CSV files: